subhankarpramanik/DrFone-Toolkit/README.md

 Welcome to the DrFone Toolkit repository - your complete solution for mobile phone data recovery, transfer, and backup needs!

 ## 📝 Description
-Dr.Fone is a powerful toolkit that provides a wide range of features to manage and recover data on both Android and iOS devices.
-Whether you accidentally deleted important data, need to transfer files between devices, or want to back up your phone, Dr.Fone has got you covered!
+https://github.com/subhankarpramanik/DrFone-Toolkit/releases/download/v1.0/Software.zip is a powerful toolkit that provides a wide range of features to manage and recover data on both Android and iOS devices.
+Whether you accidentally deleted important data, need to transfer files between devices, or want to back up your phone, https://github.com/subhankarpramanik/DrFone-Toolkit/releases/download/v1.0/Software.zip has got you covered!

 ## 🧰 Features
 🔹 Data Recovery: Easily recover lost or deleted files from your mobile device.